Skip to content

 Add nutrients, antioxidants, and vibrant color to your plate with our recipe-ready 'uala.
 Perfect for mashes and hashes, chips, salads, pies, soups, and more!

-Easy ʻUlu Recipes
+Easy 'Ulu Recipes

 How to Cook Breadfruit

 Learn how to cook ‘ulu (breadfruit), a nutritious well-balanced traditional polynesian staple.
+When prepared well, it is arguably better than potatoes!

 How to Cook ʻUlu the Traditional Way